Subscribe for all my updates and don't miss a thing! Sign me up!

 She said she learned the trade from her dad, the expert and 'original Irish moss man' in that part of the island.

-In total, we harvested probably about three (3) pounds, which was a little less then they normally pull in, but above that, I got the opportunity to see and experience real Irish moss hunting!
+In total, we harvested probably about three (3) pounds, which was a little less than they normally pull in, but above that, I got the opportunity to see and experience real Irish moss hunting!

-By the way, we had two types, one appeared to be the genus gracilaria and the other chondrus crispus.
+By the way, we had two types, one appeared to be the genus Gracilaria and the other chondrus crispus.

 And yes, I captured it in THIS VIDEO (below) for you and all my readers!